 - A. sp.
 “Steel Blue” markings and characteristics don’t align with any of the known Apistogramma species groups.

-- The original imports all came from Asia and none from the wild.
+- The original imports all came from Asia and there are no records of imports from the wild.

 - Almost all of the initial imports were males.

-- The fry from all early spawnings suffered the lack of vigor and poor survival that is typical of many hybrids.
+- The fry from all early spawns suffered from the lack of vigor and poor survival that is typical of many hybrids.